-When using the Bluetooth mobile device system, sound comes through the vehicle's front audio system speakers and overrides the audio system.
-The volume level while on a mobile device call can be adjusted by pressing the steering wheel controls or the volume controls for the infotainment system.
-The adjusted volume level remains in memory for later calls.
+When using the Bluetooth system, sound comes through the vehicle's front audio system speakers and overrides the audio system.
+The volume level while on a mobile device phone call can be adjusted by pressing the steering wheel volume controls or the volume controls for the infotainment system.
+The adjusted volume level remains the same for later calls.
 The volume cannot be lowered beyond a certain level.

-Bluetooth (Pairing and Using a Phone for Base Radio)
+Bluetooth (Pairing and Using a Phone)